Michael A. Taylor Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 9.7 K/9, the fifth-best in the league.
+- The Red Sox pitching staff ranks sixth in the league with a collective 9.5 strikeouts per nine innings.

-- The Red Sox's 4.92 team ERA ranks 22nd among all league pitching staffs.
+- The Red Sox's 5.20 team ERA ranks 24th across all MLB pitching staffs.

-- The Red Sox rank 24th in baseball in home runs allowed (25 total, 1.4 per game).
+- Red Sox pitchers combine to allow 28 total home runs at a rate of 1.5 per game (fourth-most in the league).

-- The Red Sox will send Kluber (0-3) to the mound for his fourth start of the season.
-He is 0-3 with a 6.92 ERA and 13 strikeouts in 13 2/3 innings pitched.
+- Houck gets the start for the Red Sox, his fourth of the season.
+He is 2-0 with a 4.50 ERA and 15 strikeouts in 14 2/3 innings pitched.

-- His most recent time out came in relief on Tuesday when the right-hander threw 2/3 innings against the Minnesota Twins while giving up hits.
+- In his last appearance -- in relief on Wednesday -- the right-hander tossed 2/3 innings against the Minnesota Twins while surrendering hits.

-- The 37-year-old has put up a 6.92 ERA and 9 strikeouts per nine innings across three games this season, while allowing a batting average of .255 to opposing hitters.
+- In three games this season, the 26-year-old has amassed a 4.50 ERA and 9.6 strikeouts per nine innings, while giving up a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.